xnuinside/simple-ddl-parser/docs/README.rst

 #.
 Added as possible output_modes new Dialects:

-* Databrics SQL like 'databricks',
+* Databricks SQL like 'databricks',
 * Vertica as 'vertica',
 * SqliteFields as 'sqlite',
 * PostgreSQL as 'postgres'